The-Midlight-Crew/Minecraft-OpenAL-bypass/README.md

 # Minecraft-OpenAL-bypass
-This is a modified version of Prism Launcher that bypasses the issues that some anti-viruses have with OpenAL.
+This is a modified version of Prism Launcher that bypasses the issues that some anti-viruses (particularly anti-viruses that schools use) have with OpenAL.

 ## How to use.
 1. Download the latest release.